nf9/ESP32_TFT_library/README.md

 | GND | GND  | Power supply ground |
 | 3.3V or +5V | Vcc  | Power supply positive |

-**Make shure the display module has 3.3V compatible interface, if not you must use level shifter!**
+**Make sure the display module has 3.3V compatible interface, if not you must use level shifter!**

 ---